 There are many different scenarios involving using VA education benefits (including the Post 9/11 GI Bill).
-Before choosing the Bob Parsons scholarship, we recommend that you contact Jeff Lesch, the Director of the Bob Parsons Veterans Center, with whom you can discuss your particular circumstance and who can guide you in making the most beneficial decision.
+Before choosing the Bob Parsons scholarship, we recommend that you contact Josiah Guthland, the Director of the Bob Parsons Veterans Center, with whom you can discuss your particular circumstance and who can guide you in making the most beneficial decision.

 I’m pursuing my second bachelor’s degree.
 Am I eligible to receive the Parsons Scholarship?

 Only those pursing their first bachelor's degree are eligible for this scholarship.
 You may, however, be eligible for other forms of financial aid.
 We encourage you to speak with the Office of Financial Aid to learn more.

 What documents do I need to submit for admission and verification?